UTEP-CS-1/website/staging_labs/1/spec.md

 ## Q2: Variable variable types

-Declare 4 more variables and initialize them with values of your choice.
+Initialize 4 more variables with values of your choice.
 However, there are some additional restrictions for the purposes of this exercise:
-1. The String and double variable types may NOT be declared in this question.
+1. The String variable type may NOT be used in this question.
-2. Each of the 4 variables must be declared with a UNIQUE type (i.e. each variable type may only be used once).
+2. Each of the 4 variables must be a UNIQUE type (i.e. each variable type may only be used once).

 The 4 variables should represent, respectively:
 1. The year that the song was released.